mirko77/bestpint/README.md

 A bit slow to get data as it uses a proxy due to Epicollect+ security settings.

-Data can be collected either using the Epicollect+ mobile app (Android only), or using the Bestpint mobile app for both Android and iOS
+Data can be collected either using the Epicollect+ mobile app (Android & iOS), or using the Bestpint mobile app for both Android and iOS

 Master branch uses Leaflet.js and OpenStreetMaps to render map and markers